kincaidoneil/encrypt-it/README.md

    * be opened and parsed as JSON, to be decrypted.
    */

-  const message = await decrypt('this is a password', encryptedConfig) console.log(message) // -> "this is a message"
+  const message = await decrypt('some password', encryptedConfig) console.log(message) // -> "this is the message"
 }

 run().catch(err => console.error(err))